laxmishinde29/File-Packer-Unpacker-Project/README.md

 ## 💡 Features

-- ✅ Packs all `.txt` files from a specified directory into a single packed file
+- ✅ Packs all `.txt` files from a specified directory into a single packed file.
-- ✅ Extracts packed files back to their original state
+- ✅ Extracts packed files back to their original state.
-- ✅ Displays clear and informative status messages
+- ✅ Displays clear and informative status messages.
-- ✅ Implements custom file headers for accurate unpacking
+- ✅ Implements custom file headers for accurate unpacking.